 Treat.
 Yo.
 Self.

 And we’re not just including this one because we like pedicures.
 Promise.
-It’s important to keep your feet clean, moisturized, and pampered.
-Sunscreen is crucial.
+It’s important to keep your feet clean, moisturized and pampered.
 For one thing, everyone can see them, so you really might as well keep them looking their best.
 But in general, it’s a good idea to treat your feet kindly after they’ve been exposed to so much sun and dirt and water.
+And sunscreen is crucial.

 Use common sense when you’re shopping.